DeamonDev/deamondev.github.io/content/posts/dist-sys-challenges-part1-echo.md

 If you read previous part or just dabbled into maelstrom protocol specification, then you may be consterned with the fact we return `nil` in `initHandler` instead of `init_ok` message type.
 That is very misleading (and poorly documented).
-In fact, when we would send such a `init_ok` reply then in some workloads we would get an error of the following form:
+In fact, when we would send such a `init_ok` reply then in some workloads we may get an error of the following form:

 ```clojure
 2023-02-25 21:15:31,337{GMT}	WARN	[n1 stdout] maelstrom.process: Error!